Azure/Azure-Sentinel/Solutions/Training/Azure-Sentinel-Training-Lab/Modules/Module-8-Sentinel-Solutions.md

     ![azsolutions](../Images/azsolutions12.png)

 3. Click on **View Details**.
-Notice the content being added by this solution (Data Connector, Analytics Rules, Workbook and Hunting Queries).
+Notice the content being added by this solution (Data Connector, Analytics Rules, Workbook, Hunting Queries and Watchlists).
 Click on **Create**.

     ![azsolutions](../Images/azsolutions5.png)

 4. Select your subscription, resource group and Microsoft Sentinel workspace.
-Click on **Next:**.
+Click on **Next**

     ![azsolutions](../Images/azsolutions6.png)

 5. In the Workbooks tab, type the name for your Workbook.
-Click on **Next:**.
+Click on **Next**

     ![azsolutions](../Images/azsolutions7.png)

 6. Notice the different Analytics Rules that will be added to your workspace.
-Click **Next:**.
+Click **Next**

 7. Notice the Hunting Queries included in the solution.
-Click **Next:**.
+Click **Next**

 8. Notice the Watchlists included in the solution.
-Click **Next:**.
+Click **Next**

 9. A final validation will run.
 If everything is ok, click on **Create** button.
 The deployment will kick off and finish in a few seconds.